PrestonStringham/DATA515-MusicGeneration/README.md

 **EasyMusicGenerator** can take significant time.
 The install process described here can take 30+ minutes.

-Next, clone this repository to your local computer.
+Clone this repository to your local computer.

     git clone https://github.com/PrestonStringham/DATA515-MusicGeneration